dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 - Fix a bug where certain checkout fields were being reset when changing the shipping option. ([8400](https://github.com/dieselfox1/fincommerce-blocks/pull/8400))
 - Fix bug in which errors would be shown twice in Checkout block. ([8390](https://github.com/dieselfox1/fincommerce-blocks/pull/8390))
 - Filter by Rating: Fix functionality to for resetting filters using the Reset button. ([8374](https://github.com/dieselfox1/fincommerce-blocks/pull/8374))
-- Fix a bug in WordPress 5.9 in which changing quantity doesn't work inside Cart and Mini Cart blocks. ([8356](https://github.com/dieselfox1/fincommerce-blocks/pull/8356))
+- Fix a bug in finpress 5.9 in which changing quantity doesn't work inside Cart and Mini Cart blocks. ([8356](https://github.com/dieselfox1/fincommerce-blocks/pull/8356))
 - Fix potential conflict between newsletter extensions on the checkout page. ([8354](https://github.com/dieselfox1/fincommerce-blocks/pull/8354))
 - Mini Cart block: Fix the drawer content height to allow the checkout button to be visible. ([8351](https://github.com/dieselfox1/fincommerce-blocks/pull/8351))
 - Prevent errors relating to the coupon input disappearing when focusing/blurring the coupon input and the value of the input field remains unchanged. ([8349](https://github.com/dieselfox1/fincommerce-blocks/pull/8349))